Revolutionary Road (film): Plot

-In 1948, longshoreman Frank Wheeler meets April at a party.
-He is hoping to be a cashier and she wants to be an actress.
-Frank later secures a sales position with Knox Machines, and he and April marry.
+In 1947, longshoreman Frank Wheeler meets April at a party.
+He works as a cashier, and she wants to be an actress.
+Frank soon secures a sales position with Knox Machines, and he and April marry.
 The Wheelers move to 115 Revolutionary Road in suburban Connecticut when April becomes pregnant.

-The couple become friends with their realtor Helen Givings, her husband Howard, and neighbors Milly Campbell and her husband Shep.
+The couple becomes friends with their realtor Helen Givings, her husband Howard, and neighbors Milly Campbell and her husband Shep.
 To their associates, the Wheelers are the perfect couple, but their relationship is troubled.
 April is not successful at acting, while Frank hates his tedious job.
-On his 30th birthday, Frank invites a secretary at work, Maureen Grube, out for a drink, and they afterwards have sex.
-Meanwhile, Helen asks April if she and Frank will meet her son John, who had been in an insane asylum, and thinks the younger couple may be able to help her son with his condition.
+On his 30th birthday, Frank invites a secretary at work, Maureen Grube, for a drink, after which they have sex.
+Meanwhile, Helen asks April if she and Frank will meet her son John, who had been in a psychiatric institution, and thinks the younger couple may be able to help her son with his condition.
 April accepts.

-Wanting to escape their suburban existence and a chance to support the family so Frank can find his passion, April suggests starting a new life in Paris, France.
+Wanting to escape their suburban existence, April suggests relocating to Paris, France, so Frank can find his life's undiscovered passion.
 Frank initially balks, but becomes convinced.
-Over the next several weeks, the Wheelers tell their acquaintances about their plans, but only John seems to understand their desire to leave the U.S. As the couple prepare to move, Frank is offered a promotion, and April becomes pregnant again.
-When Frank discovers she is contemplating having an abortion, the couple have an argument.
+During the next several weeks, the Wheelers tell their acquaintances about their plans, but only John seems to understand their desire to leave the U.S. As the couple prepares to move, Frank is offered a promotion, and April becomes pregnant again.
+When Frank discovers she is contemplating an abortion, the couple have an argument.
 April claims they had their second child only to prove the first was not a "mistake".
 The next day, Frank takes the promotion and tries to accept his uneventful life.
 At the end of an evening at a jazz bar with the Campbells, Shep and April end up alone together.
-She confides her depression over the canceled Paris plans and her life in general, and the two end up having sex in the car.
+She confides her depression over the canceled Paris plans and her life in general, and the two have sex in the car.
 Shep professes his long-held love for April, but she rejects his interest.